-The person who discovered DESYNC is Michael Gillespie.
-This is a ransomware-type program that is developed by cyber criminals who use it with a purpose to encrypt people's files (make them unusable) and then to demand to pay them a ransom.
-Like most malicious programs of this type, DESYNC adds its own extension to every encrypted file, in this case the ".DESYNC" extension.
-For example, it renames a file named "1.jpg" to "1.jpg.DESYNC" and so on.
-It also creates a ransom note that can be in a text file named "# HOW TO DECRYPT YOUR FILES #.txt".
+Discovered by Michael Gillespie, DESYNC is a ransomware-type program developed by cyber criminals who use it to encrypt people's files (make them unusable) and then demand ransom payments.
+Like most malicious programs of this type, DESYNC adds its own extension to each encrypted file, in this case, ".DESYNC".
+For example, "1.jpg" becomes "1.jpg.DESYNC".
+DESYNC also creates a ransom message within a text file called "# HOW TO DECRYPT YOUR FILES #.txt".

-"# HOW TO DECRYPT YOUR FILES #.txt" file is created with a purpose to explain DESYNC's victims what they must to do if they want to get back the access to their files/decrypt them.
-According to them there is only one way to do that and it is to buy a decryption tool from them.
-They warn their victims not to try to use tools provided by other parties because they either will be scammed or cause permanent data loss.
-In order to purchase the right tool it is required to contact DESYNC's developers via the firstname.lastname@example.org email address and send them an email containing a appointed unique ID number.
-They also offer to decrypt one file for free as a guarantee that their decryption tool is capable of that.
-However, in order to decrypt all the other data, this ransomware's victims must to pay a ransom first.
-The price of decryption tool is unknown but it is very likely that it has to be bought using cryptocurrency such as Bitcoin.
-Note that very often cyber criminals ignore their victims even if their demands are met/ransom is paid: they do not provide the decryption tool or key and people just get scammed.
-Unfortunately, DESYNC's developers are the only ones who can provide a tool that is cable of decrypting this ransomware's encryption.
-The best solution (and a free one) in this case is to use an existing backup and to restore data from there.
+The "# HOW TO DECRYPT YOUR FILES #.txt" file explains how DESYNC victims can regain access to their files (decrypt them).
+They state that there is only one way: to purchase a decryption tool from them.
+They warn victims not to use tools provided by other parties, since they will be scammed or this will cause permanent data loss.
+To purchase the correct tool, users are encouraged to contact DESYNC developers via the firstname.lastname@example.org email address and send their assigned unique ID numbers.
+They offer free decryption of one file as a 'guarantee' that this is possible using their tool.
+To decrypt all other data, however, ransomware victims must first pay a ransom.
+The cost of decryption tool is unknown but must be purchased using a cryptocurrency such as Bitcoin.
+Note that cyber criminals often ignore victims even if their demands are met and ransoms are paid - they provide no decryption tools or keys and people are simply scammed.
+Unfortunately, only DESYNC developers can provide tools cable of decrypting this ransomware encryption.
+The best free solution is to use an existing backup and restore data from there.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-DESYNC is not the only ransomware-type program out there, there are plenty of them.
-Some examples of other malicious programs that operate very similarly are Frend, _Write_To_Emails_ and Cryptotes.
-Typically, ransomware-type programs are designed to encrypt data and to make ransom demands.
-Most common differences are the price of the decryption tool or key and the cryptography algorithm (symmetric or asymmetric) used to encrypt data.
-Unfortunately, cyber criminals usually design these computer infections to be 'uncrackable', in other words, people who have their computers infected with ransomware are forced to contact its developers.
-Contacting cyber criminals usually can be avoided only if these programs are not fully developed, has bugs/flaws.
-That is why we recommend to create data backups regularly and to keep them in some remote server or unplugged storage device.
+DESYNC is not the only ransomware-type program available, and there are many.
+Some examples of other malicious programs that operate similarly include Frend, _Write_To_Emails_, and Cryptotes.
+Typically, ransomware-type programs encrypt data and make ransom demands.
+Common differences are the cost of decryption tool/key and cryptography algorithm (symmetric or asymmetric) used to encrypt data.
+Unfortunately, cyber criminals usually design these computer infections to be 'uncrackable'.
+In other words, people with computers infected with ransomware are encouraged to contact the developers (cyber criminals).
+This situation can be avoided only if these programs are not fully developed or have bugs/flaws.
+Therefore, we recommend that you create regular backups on remote servers or unplugged storage devices.

 How did ransomware infect my computer?

-The exact method that is being used to proliferate DESYNC is unknown, however, most cyber criminals distribute ransomware through spam (email) campaigns, Trojans (malicious programs), fake software updaters, software cracking tools and various unreliable/untrustworthy software download channels.
+The exact method used to proliferate DESYNC is unknown, however, most cyber criminals distribute ransomware through spam (email) campaigns, Trojans (malicious programs), fake software updaters, software cracking tools, and dubious/untrustworthy software download channels.
 When using spam campaigns, cyber criminals send emails that contain malicious attachments or web links that lead to them.
-The main goal is to trick recipients into opening them.
-Some examples of files that are being used to cause computer infections: Microsoft Office documents, PDF files, archive files (such as RAR, ZIP) and executable files (.exe).
-Once opened/executed, these malicious files trigger download and installation of some particular virus.
-Trojans are malicious programs are designed to spread other programs of this type.
-In other words, they cause chain infections.
-Cyber criminals employ fake (unofficial) software updaters as tools to download and install malware instead of the promised updates or software fixes.
+The main goal is to trick recipients into opening the attachments/links.
+Some examples of files used to cause computer infections are Microsoft Office documents, PDF files, archive files (such as RAR, ZIP), and executable files (.exe).
+Once opened/executed, these malicious files trigger download and installation of specific viruses.
+Trojans are malicious programs that proliferate other programs of this type, thereby causing chain infections.
+Cyber criminals employ fake (unofficial) software updaters as tools to download and install malware rather than the promised updates or software fixes.
 They might be also used to exploit bugs, flaws of installed outdated software.
-Software cracking tools supposed to activate paid software (or operating system) for free.
-However, there are cases where cyber criminals use these tools to infect computers with ransomware or other viruses.
-Unreliable download sources such as P2P (peer-to-peer) networks, free file hosting websites, freeware download websites (and other sources of this kind) can be used by cyber criminals too.
-They use them to present malicious files (usually executables) as legitimate, by downloading (and installing) them users cause computer infections by themselves.
+Software cracking tools supposedly activate paid software (or operating systems) free of charge, however, in some cases, cyber criminals use these tools to infect computers with ransomware or other viruses.
+Dubious download sources such as P2P (peer-to-peer) networks, free file hosting websites, freeware download websites (and other sources of this type) can also be used by cyber criminals.
+They use them to present malicious files (usually executables) as legitimate, however, by downloading (and installing) them, users cause computer infections.

 How to protect yourself from ransomware infections?

-To keep computers safe from being infected with ransomware or other infections, we recommend to be careful while downloading, installing and updating any software.
-We advise to be careful when dealing with various attachments (or web links) presented in received emails: if they are presented in emails received from unknown and/or suspicious addresses, especially in cases where the email subject (its context) is irrelevant - do not open them.
-Always use official and trustworthy tools (websites) to download any software.
-Avoid using unofficial websites, various third party downloaders, installers and other tools of this kind as well.
+To keep computers safe from infiltration by ransomware or other infections, be careful while downloading, installing, and updating software.
+Be careful when dealing with various attachments (or web links) presented in received emails - if they are presented in emails received from unknown or suspicious addresses - especially in cases where the email subject (its context) is irrelevant - do not open them.
+Use official and trustworthy tools (websites) to download software.
+Avoid using unofficial websites, third party downloaders, installers, and other tools of this type.
 Note that to use software cracking tools is illegal.
-Besides, they often are the reason behind various computer infections.
+Furthermore, they are often the reason for computer infections.
 Update your software using implemented functions or tools provided by the official software developers only.
-Having a reputable anti-virus or/and anti-spyware software installed (and enabled) can be really helpful too: software of this type is capable of detecting (and removing) various computer infections before they can do any damage to the system.
+Having reputable anti-virus or/and anti-spyware software installed (and enabled) can detect and remove various computer infections before they can do any damage to the system.
 If your computer is already infected with DESYNC, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.